Petri-Net Assignment

 You will need to perform the following tasks step by step.
 Store (and submit) a copy of your model after each finished (sub-)task.
 Provide an answer to all the questions asked.

-• (15%) Introduce the clock into your model.
+• (15%) Introduce the clock into each system.

 • Make sure the required events (see above) only happen exactly as described for each "tick".